 Doing research is similar to solving a mystery.
 It is non-linear, time intensive, and can be both exciting and tedious.
 It also becomes easier with practice.
-Give yourself time and ask for help when you need it!
+Give yourself time and ask for help!

-Use the chat box to the left or contact us another way.
+Use the chat box to the right or contact us another way.
 Search these research guides for your topic using the search box above just below the More resources tab.

 Refining your research question to one that is well-focused and specific is the key to reducing frustration and stress.

 Tip: In the discussion section of many research articles, the author proposes further areas of inquiry.

 Tip: When you're searching topics in PubMed and find a promising article, try clicking the "related articles" link to the right of the citation.

 Specialized encyclopedias and dictionaries are great for finding and becoming familiar with a new topic and for background material.
 Search the Library homepage using your term combined with terms like "encyclopedias" or "handbooks" to pull up reference works (example: stress and encyclopedias).
 This also applies to "dictionaries" and "video".